Why did a Clay County judge terminate parental rights of immigrant mother from Kenya?

 So, why did Clay County Circuit Court Judge Kathryn Elizabeth Davis, on the recommendation of Clay County Deputy Juvenile Officer Heather Kindle, terminate Mungai’s rights to raise her child?

-Neither Davis or Kindle responded to an inquiry from The Star Editorial Board.
+Neither Davis or Kindle responded to an inquiry from The Star.
 Kindle’s supervisor wrote in an email that “the Juvenile Office and its employees do not share information or answer questions about confidential juvenile cases to anyone that is not a party to the case.”

 Request to Missouri Supreme Court denied